 How satisfied are you with [brand]? – Overall relationship with the brand

 In terms of CX Metrics that Matter, this is still being utilised as a method to dig deeper into the drivers of why behind the score.

 Customer Effort Score (CES)

-The survey design revolves a specific question that can be adjusted again for transaction, episode or overall brand relationship.
-“How much effort did you personally have to put forth to handle your request?” with the answer on a 5-point scale has from Very High Effort to Very Low Effort.
+The survey design revolves around a specific question that can be adjusted again for transaction, episode or overall brand relationship.
+“How much effort did you personally have to put forth to handle your request?” with the answer on a 5-point scale from Very High Effort to Very Low Effort.

-In recent years, however, due to the difficulties in translating “effort” into other languages, the question has been changed to “The company has made it easy for me to handle my issue” with 7 point scale that range from Strongly Agree to Strongly Disagree.
+In recent years, however, due to the difficulties in translating “effort” into other languages, the question has been changed to “The company has made it easy for me to handle my issue” with 7 point scale that ranges from Strongly Agree to Strongly Disagree.